Linking engagement and performance: The social network analysis perspective: Theoretical framework

 \subsection{The nature of engagement}

-There exists a large body of research on student engagement, which yields a multidimensional understanding of what it means in varying contexts; Fredricks {\it et al.} navigates the myriad conceptions of engagement and distills the construct into three facets: the behavioral, the emotional, and the cognitive \cite{Fredricks04-SE}.
-From a participationist view of learning, social and academic interactions are not mutually exclusive; this means that students' peer interactions bridge all three of these engagement facets.

-Student interactions may occur in a variety of ways.
-They may take place in the classroom or outside of it; they may be related to course content or extracurricular activities; they may occur with other students or with faculty, in settings formal or informal.
-All of these types of connections, and more, contribute to a student's integration with the social and academic fabric of the institution.
+Students' peer interactions may occur in a variety of ways.
+They may take place in the classroom or outside of it; they may be related to course content, extracurricular activities or personal life; they may occur with other students or with faculty; they may occur in settings formal or informal.
+All of these types of connections, and more, contribute to a student's integration within the social and academic fabric of the institution.
+A large body of research on student engagement depicts a multidimensional understanding of what engagement means in varying contexts~\cite{Fredricks04-SE}.

-We are especially attentive to particular engagement factors from the work of Tinto \cite{Tinto75-DHE,Tinto97-CAC} and Nora \cite{Nora03-AHH}.
-These elements are specific ways and mechanisms in which student integration manifests.
-From Tinto we focus on supportive, informal peer group associations; perceptions of ``social fit''; bridging the academic-social divide; and gaining a voice in the construction of knowledge.
-From Nora we highlight in-class experiences and collaborative learning as ways to be part of a learning community; peer group interactions as a meaningful social experience; and academic performance as an important cognitive outcome.
+Of all the possible places for student engagement to develop, the college classroom is perhaps the most important.
+As Tinto writes, ``It is evident that participation in a collaborative or shared learning group enables students to develop a network of support ... engaging them more fully in the academic life of the institution'' with the classroom learning community becoming ``a gateway for subsequent student involvement'' within the institution~\cite{Tinto97-CAC}.
+This is especially true for first-year students, who have not yet established a support network, and commuters, who must attend to a variety of off-campus responsibilities throughout the day.
+Thus, we focus exclusively on student-to-student interactions occurring in the classroom and during class time, drawing from the above mentioned models to guide our investigation of student engagement as it manifests in our specific context.
+In particular, from Tinto, we focus on supportive, informal peer group associations; perceptions of ``social fit''; bridging the academic-social divide; and gaining a voice in the construction of knowledge.
+From Nora, we highlight in-class experiences and collaborative learning as ways to be part of a learning community; peer group interactions as a meaningful social experience; and academic performance as an important cognitive outcome.
+Behaviors supporting all of these mechanisms are cultivated by the MI curriculum, and are further encouraged by the course instructors.

-Finally, we draw from Astin's model of student involvement which unifies engagement and persistence \cite{Astin84-SIM}.
-Instead of viewing these as two separate ideas, Astin's unification conceptualizes engagement as a spectrum in which attrition is considered to be the zero-value of involvement at the low end.
-In other words, dropping out amounts to the ultimate form of disengagement, viz. the zero-state of involvement, while persistence is represented by the remaining non-zero part of the involvement spectrum.